A Statistical Analysis for Per-Instance Evaluation of Stochastic Optimizers: Avoiding Unreliable Conclusions: Acknowledgements

 \subsection{Overview of Binomial Proportion Estimation}

 Binomial proportion estimation is one of the most well-known and methodologically important concepts in statistics.
 It has been extensively studied in the literature, specifically, the interval estimation of the binomial proportion \cite{brown2001interval}.
 To this end, several methods have been proposed to estimate the confidence interval for the success probability of a Bernoulli trial, denoted by $p$.
+In our study, given $i$, the outcome of running a stochastic optimizer on a problem is a Bernoulli trial where $p = \ps$.

 To estimate $p$, the trial is repeated $n$ times, where we observe $n_s$ successes and $n_f = n - n_s$ failures.
 In such a setting, we are interested in finding the $(1 - \alpha)$ confidence interval $\CIa$ for $p$, meaning